 Source: Chocolate Fudge Pine Nut Cookies

-Getting manganese doesn’t have involved a full meal.
+Getting manganese doesn’t have to involve a full meal.
 Instead, whip up this super easy 6-Ingredient Tahini, Hemp Seed, and Basil Dressing by Olivia Budgen, which uses manganese-rich hemp seed.
 Drizzle it over your salad, stir fry, or even substitute it instead of mayonnaise on a sandwich.

 Hazelnuts pack a punch of semi-sweet, earthy flavor that is great for dessert recipes such as this Raw Hazelnut, Praline, and Caramel Cheesecake recipe by Holly Jade.
 Plus, hazelnuts happen to be a great source of manganese!

-Never heard of capsicum?
-This lovely, gentle pepper is great to stuff such as in this Stuffed Lentil, Quinoa and Mushroom Capsicum recipe by Judy Moosmueller.
+Ever heard of capsicum?
+This lovely, gentle pepper is great to stuff, such as in this Stuffed Lentil, Quinoa, and Mushroom Capsicum recipe by Judy Moosmueller.
 Along with manganese-rich quinoa, this gluten-free recipe offers a dose of fiber-rich lentils, naturally sweet corn, and flavorful garlic!

 This Oil-Free Sweet Potato Basmati Brown Rice Casserole recipe by The China Study Family Cookbook is a manganese gold mine with both sweet potato and brown rice!
 This recipe is incredibly filling and is one of those great meal prep dishes that can last you throughout the week without getting stale!

 Source: Mediterranean Baked Lima Beans

 Oftentimes forgotten about, lima beans — also called butter beans — are a great source of manganese and get their name from their buttery texture.
-This Mediterranean Baked Lima Beans recipe by Pavani Nandula gets creative with tradition by integrating a splash of maple syrup, nutmeg, and carrot to this Mediterranean dish.
+This Mediterranean Baked Lima Beans recipe by Pavani Nandula gets creative with tradition by integrating a splash of maple syrup, nutmeg, and carrot into this Mediterranean dish.

 Source: Pecan Blueberry Muffin

 Looking to wake up with something slightly sweet, easy to pack, and nutrient-dense?
 Try this Pecan Blueberry Muffin recipe by Robin Runner.
-The pecans are rich in manganese, the blueberries pack a punch of antioxidants, and the flaxseed and oats will give you that fiber to keep a digestive system healthy.
+The pecans are rich in manganese, the blueberries pack a punch of antioxidants, and the flaxseed and oats will give you that fiber to keep your digestive system healthy.